 Hatfield Woodhouse has a Breakfast Club, and all pupils are welcome.
 The Breakfast Club opens at 8am and provides your child with a healthy breakfast and the opportunity to develop their social skills.
 You may find that regular attendance at Breakfast Club may help to improve your child’s punctuality.
 Please speak to member of the office staff if your child would like to book a place.

 We appreciate that some children have unavoidable medical appointments during term time such as speech and language or hospital appointments.
 All we ask is that you provide a copy of the appointment letter.
 Although we cannot mark a child present who is attending an unavoidable medical appointment, if these are their only absences, 100% rewards will not be affected.

 Holidays during Term Time

 Holidays during term time will not be authorised, unless there are exceptional circumstances, and an Education Penalty Notice will be requested from the Local Authority.
 If you are planning to remove your child from school to take them on holiday, please complete a Leave of Absence form, available from the office or below.
 Please be aware that if you do not complete a Leave of Absence form or inform school that you are taking your child on holiday, but school has good reason to believe they are absent due to a holiday, then an Education Penalty Notice will still be requested.
-(Please refer to part c of section 3.1 ISSUING A PENALTY NOTICE of the attached Doncaster Council Code of Conduct for Education Penalty Notices May 2018).

 The Penalty is £60 per parent per pupil and if not paid within 21 days this will increase to £120.
 Failure to pay the full amount within 28 days will result in a summons to appear in the Magistrates Court.